cloudsmith-io/cloudsmith-migration-tool/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) to run the mapping tool in your browser.

+## How to Guide

+### User Authentication screen

+* Cloudsmith Org Name - Name of the Cloudsmith organisation (https://cloudsmith.io/<org-name>/repos/)
+* Cloudsmith API Key - API Key generated from Cloudsmith org -> Users -> API Settings.
+* JFrog Org Name - The name of the JFrog Artifactory cloud instance can be checked from MyJFrog(JPD Name)
+* JFrog API Key - <Bearer AccessToken> Access Token can be generated from JFrog Artifactory cloud from the User Management screen.

+### Auto-merge to single-format repo
+* This option enables users to automatically merge similar format source repositories into a single repository at the destination.
+* Users can choose a naming convention for the destination repositories or choose the default format <AutoCreated-format>

+### Add selected repositories to the group
+* This option enables users to manually merge source repositories into a user-defined multi-format repository or an already existing repository at Cloudsmith.
+* Users can choose a naming convention for each of the destination repositories.

+### Migrate Repositories
+* This option allows users to migrate the repositories from the mapping JSON(generated after using any of the above two options) to the Cloudsmith instance.
+* The JSON file is auto-downloaded that would be required as input for the Data migration tool.

+### Download JSON
+* Users can also manually download the JSON file before doing the migration.

+### Update Credentials
+* Users can switch to another JFrog or Cloudsmith workspace in case they want to migrate from multiple instances.
+* After updating the JFrog credentials, new repository metadata will be fetched from the new instance.

+### Errors & Logs
+Look for these paths in the project folder to check logs : [server/logs/error.log](server/logs/error.log) & [server/logs/app.log](server/logs/app.log.).

 ## Contributing
 If you would like to contribute to the project, follow these steps: